jsmithnh09/matlab-utils/README.md

 # matlab-utils
-MATLAB utilities and helper functions for development
+MATLAB utilities and helper functions for development.
+This is intended for >`R2018b`.